int

 • The sailors bluffed and deceived each other, calling it a "game of cheaters."

-One of them told him that distracting the victim of this card game was popular before such tricks.
+One of them told him that distracting the victim of this card game was a popular trick before such methods were used.

 More Facts about Poker